Verdict: Navien High-Efficiency Condensing Tankless Water Heater

 Pros

-- Exceptional energy efficiency (96 % UEF) lowers operating cost.
+- Exceptional energy efficiency (96% UEF) significantly lowers monthly operating costs.

-- Endless hot water on demand – no recovery wait.
+- Endless hot water on demand—no recovery wait times between showers.

-- Smart Wi‑Fi control enables remote management and diagnostics.
+- Smart Wi-Fi control enables remote management and proactive diagnostic alerts.

-- Dual stainless‑steel exchangers resist corrosion and scale.
+- Dual stainless-steel exchangers resist corrosion and scale buildup more effectively than copper.

 Cons

-- Higher upfront cost than conventional tank heaters.
+- Higher upfront purchase and installation cost compared to conventional tank heaters.

-- Requires professional gas line sizing and venting installation.
+- Requires professional gas line sizing and specific venting installation.

-- Minimum flow activation (0.5 GPM) may not suit very low‑draw fixtures.
+- Minimum flow activation (0.5 GPM) may not trigger with extremely low-draw fixtures.

 Performance